-Consider Becoming a PATHS Practicum Site
+Become a PATHS Practicum Site

 - Does your organization experience high turnover in direct support positions?

-Students who successfully complete the first semester of the PATHS program will have the required qualifications to work in a community setting with people with disabilities.
-The practicum is expected to provide students with hands-on experiences within a community setting in preparation for employment as a Direct Support Professional.
+Students who successfully complete the first semester of the PATHS program will have the required qualifications to work in a community settings with people with disabilities.
+The practicum is expected to provide students with hands-on experience in a community setting for employment as a Direct Support Professional.
 A PATHS Practicum Specialist will work closely with providers to ensure a positive match of students to the appropriate site and provide monitoring and evaluation of the student’s progress.
-To ensure the success of the practicum experience, a PATHS specialist will work closely with existing employees at the site in partnership regarding evaluation of the student and to coordinate additional supports.
+To ensure the success of the practicum experience, a PATHS specialist will work closely with existing employees at the site in partnership regarding evaluation of the student and to coordinate additional support as needed.

-Employers who offer practicum sites will be able to evaluate the students for potential employment with their organization.
+Employers who offer practicum sites will be able to evaluate students for potential employment with their organization.
 An ever-increasing cost to providers of community services are the expenses to hire and re-train direct support employees.
 A PATHS graduate will come to a potential employer with all required training and additional course work, which is a direct cost benefit to the provider.
-Furthermore, PATHS students will be carefully screened during the application process to ensure their genuine interest in pursuing a career supporting people with disabilities in community settings.
+PATHS students will also be carefully screened during the application process to ensure their genuine interest in pursuing a career supporting people with disabilities in community settings.

-How can my organization become a PATHS Practicum Site?
+How to become a PATHS Practicum Site

 Contact the PATHS Program regarding your organization’s interest in becoming a practicum site.
 The program staff will provide you with a provider practicum agreement, which outlines mutual roles and responsibilities between PATHS and the provider agency.